 Tamwood Careers, herein referred to as the "Institute", is committed to taking all reasonable steps to ensure students have the opportunity to successfully complete their programs.
 The Institute is dedicated to the prompt and impartial resolution of student conflict issues to the satisfaction of both the student and the staff of the Institute.
-The Dispute Resolution Policy is designed to provide students with both an informal and formal process wherein the student may request satisfaction for the quality of the education he/she received.
-All complaints submitted in accordance with the Dispute Resolution Policy shall be dealt with in an efficient manner.
+The Student Complaint Procedure is designed to provide students with both an informal and formal process wherein the student may request satisfaction for the quality of the education he/she received.
+All complaints submitted in accordance with the Student Complaint Procedure shall be dealt with in an efficient manner.

-Dispute Resolution Process:
+Dispute Resolution Process

-- 1. When a concern arises, the student should first attempt to address it with the individual most directly involved.
+- When a concern arises, the student should first attempt to address it with the individual most directly involved.
 Students making a complaint may make oral submissions and/or have a person (agent or lawyer) present with him/her at all stages of proceedings that may make oral submissions on behalf of the student.
 Students will not be subject to any retaliation as a result of their complaint.
 If unsatisfied with the outcome, the student should submit a written complaint to the Student Services Manager.
 Should this person be absent or be named in the complaint the student should submit the written complaint to the VP, Academic. - 2.
-The Student Services manager will arrange to meet with the student to discuss the concern as soon as possible and within five (5) business days of receiving the student's written complaint. - 3.
+The Student Services Manager will arrange to meet with the student to discuss the concern as soon as possible and within five (5) business days of receiving the student's written complaint. - 3.
 Following the meeting with the student, the Student Services Manager will conduct whatever enquiries and/or investigations are necessary and provide a written response to the student that includes reasons for the determination on the complaint. - 4.
 If the student is not satisfied with the determination of the Student Services Manager, the student must advise the Student Services Manager.
 The Student Services Manager will immediately refer the matter to the College Director who will review the matter and meet with the student within five (5) business days.
 The College Director will either confirm or vary the determination of the Student Services Manager.
 Decisions will be made as soon as possible and the dispute process, including any appeals, will take no later than 30 days after the complaint was first received.
 At this point the institution's Dispute Resolution Process will be considered exhausted.
 Responsibilities of the Student, Student Services Manager and College Director, follow. - 5.
-After having exhausted the dispute resolution process, a student may file a claim with the Private Training Institutions Regulatory Unit (PTIRU) of the Ministry of Post-Secondary Education and Future Skills (www.privatetrainininginstitutions.bc.ca) on the basis that the institution misled the student regarding any significant aspect of an approved program.
+After having exhausted the dispute resolution process, if the student is not satisfied with the institution's resolution of his/her complaint in accordance with the procedure herein set out, the student may file a claim with the Superintendent of Career Colleges.

-The Student's Responsibilities:
+The Student's Responsibilities